Country Living in a Cariboo Valley

 Simmer this liquid for an hour and at the end of that time, stir in three pounds of white sugar and allow it to cool.

-When it is lukewarm, draw off a pint of the liquid and prepare a starter with a little yeast.
+When the liquid is lukewarm, draw off a pint of the liquid into a clean jar and prepare a starter with a little wine yeast.

-As soon as it begins to froth, strain, and with the rest of the liquid, into a stone jar.
-Leave it to ferment, covered well with a thick cloth.
+As soon as it begins to froth, strain it and add along with the rest of the liquid, into a small carboy or demijohns.
+Add airlocks, and leave it to ferment, covered well with a thick cloth.

-In a year’s time, it will have lost a good deal of its sweetness and will be an excellent table wine.”
+In a year’s time, it will have lost a good deal of its sweetness and will be an excellent table wine.
+Enjoy in moderation!

 Just click to Share